threefoldtech/info_grid/src/farmers/farmerbot/farmerbot_quick.md

 > Hint: Check the Z-OS monitor screen and make sure that all the 3Nodes are within the same lan (e.g. all 3Nodes addresses are between 192.168.15.00 and 192.168.15.255).

+For more information on WOL, [read this section](farmerbot_information.md#how-to-prepare-your-farm-for-the-farmerbot-with-wol) of the manual.

 ## Deploy a Full VM

 For this guide, we run the Farmerbot on a Full VM running on the TFGrid.
 Note that you do not need to run the Farmerbot on the TFGrid, but the whole process is very simple as presented here.